Polar Bear Safety & Firearm Handling

 Who is the course for?

-The course is designed for anyone looking to become more proficient and confident operating in polar bear terrain and with firearm handling.
+Those new to the industry and seasoned guides.
+The course is designed for anyone looking to become more proficient and confident in operating in polar bear terrain and with firearm handling.

 Location: Copenhagen, Denmark

 Participants will train at a state-of-the-art indoor facility in Copenhagen with professional instructors.
 The shooting range utilises data projectors and infrared technology to display and track moving targets for live firing exercises.
 Participants receive instant visual feedback from every shot allowing for instant adjustment in technique.
-The focus of this day is to take participants beyond minimal competency and give them the knowledge and skill to handle firearms safely, confidently and respectfully.
+It is also during this segment that participants get to familiarise them selfs with a variety of weapons, including stripping and maintaining firearms for expedition operations.
+The focus of this is to take participants beyond minimal competency and give them the knowledge and skill to handle firearms safely, confidently and respectfully.

 Rules for firearm safety